 First, consider that, when cash is kept under the mattress at home, the rate of return is zero percent.
 And, when factoring in inflation, this means the person is actually losing money over time.
 Keeping money in a checking account can amount to virtually the same thing.

-A topic mentioned in this post has been risk tolerance.
-This is the amount of risk that a particular investor is comfortable taking and here is a quiz to help investors determine their own levels of risk tolerance.
+A topic mentioned in this post is risk tolerance.
+This is the amount of risk that a particular investor is comfortable taking — here’s a quiz to help investors determine their risk tolerances.
+By knowing your risk tolerance, you’ll have a better idea of what’s a “good” rate of return based on the level of risk you’re taking, knowing that higher risk can net higher returns.

 • Emotional risk: Some people feel energized when taking risks while others feel stressed.
 A person’s emotional responses to risk taking can play a key role in their risk tolerance when investing.

-SoFi members can benefit from personalized advice, have access to SoFi events, and much more.
+And if you’re feeling overwhelmed, consider an online investing platform like SoFi’s to make your investing experience easier.
+SoFi members can benefit from personalized advice, access to SoFi events, and much more.